-There is a point of harmony between the eternal and the temporal.
-This occurs when we find the sweet spot of awareness we call presence.
-This is why you are here.
-This is what the world is waiting for.
+There is a point of harmony between the eternal and the temporal, and it is the sweet spot of awareness we call presence.
 Stop living your life on autopilot.

 Are You Present?

 The first and most important question is about presence.
-It’s important to find out if you are present most of the time, or on autopilot?
-Presence enables us to enjoy the simplest things and situations in life.
+It’s crucial to find out if you are present most of the time or on autopilot?
+“Presence” enables us to enjoy the simplest things and situations in life.
 That’s because the real you can show up instead of just your Ego.

 Presence is the experience of a sense of harmony with our eternal nature.
 It’s an almost undefinable simple joy.
 It is possible to live in a state of continual presence.
 But something happens that gets in the way.

 So, the question is, are you present?
 If you aren’t living your life with a sense of harmony and joy, there’s a problem.

 Why do we live most of our lives on autopilot, missing these opportunities?
 Our soul seeks and craves these moments when we live in the present.
 However, our mind wants to maintain control, so it presents counterfeits to keep us busy.
 Our mind substitutes counterfeit superficial desires for the soul’s needs, which is precisely why material possessions often seem empty when we finally get them.
 It’s known as buyer’s remorse.